-- entity The pension scheme, insurance company, fund or other body that is the subject of the work being performed. - to fund To accumulate funds in order to pay identified future outgoings.

-fundingA funding assessment is an exercise which involvesassessmentcomparing values of the liabilities and assets or determining contribution requirements.
+entity The pension scheme, insurer, funeral plan trust, fund or other body that is the subject of the work being performed. funding assessment A funding assessment is an exercise which involves comparing values of the liabilities and assets or determining contribution requirements.